 School Games

-The focus for School Games Mark 2024/25 remains constant and continues to be positioned as a tool aimed at helping schools effectively reflect on their engagement in the School Games.
-The award will continue to be centred around the School Games outcomes (see below) and schools will need to demonstrate their engagement.
-This will be done through the levels of Bronze, Silver, Gold and Platinum.
+The School Games Mark 2025/26 continues to be positioned as a tool to help schools reflect on their engagement in the School Games.
+The award is centred around the principles of the School Games outcomes.
+Schools will need to demonstrate their engagement with their local School Games Organiser (in this case Gateshead SSP).

 Outcomes